cpowell720/thenewsprint.co/_posts/2014-12-12-kyle-dreger-on-budgeting.markdown

 Budgeting is a scary word.
 Most people perceive budgets as constraints, limitations, or even threats.

 In reality though, budgeting is merely a form of documented planning.
-By budgeting your finances each month, you are essentially creating a personal plan on how to allocate your own resources.
+By budgeting your finances each month, you are essentially creating a personal plan of how to allocate your own resources.
 If the plan is well thought out and accommodating to as many variables as possible, your budget won't ever feel like a constraint.
 Instead, it'll feel exactly how Kyle puts it:

 > Initially, budgeting may sound like a nerdy, oh-so-you-majored-in-accounting word, but it’s not.
 I’ve found budgeting to be *freeing*.
 I spend money on things I like, and I never worry about having enough to pay our bills each month.
 Part of this is the blessing of having a solid job with a good income; however, budgeting has helped create a lifestyle where, if I were to lose 3/4 of my income, my wife and I wouldn’t have to change a single thing about our lives.